huherto/springyRecords/docs/index.md

  * You handcraft your database access code.
 Furthermore, your code is reusable and it is organized by table.

- * It is very flexible, you can customize the generated code.
+ * It is very flexible and highly customizable.